edgexfoundry/edgex-docs/docs_src/microservices/device/V3Migration.md

 #### Configuration

 All USB camera rtsp streams need authentication by default.
-To properly configure credentials for the stream, follow the below instructions.
+To properly configure credentials for the stream see these [instructions](./supported/device-usb-camera/supplementary-info/advanced-options.md#rtsp-authentication).
+To see how to use this feature, see [here](./supported/device-usb-camera/walkthrough/deployment.md#add-credentials-for-the-rtsp-stream)

-1. Set the credentials in the [`configuration.yaml`](https://github.com/edgexfoundry/device-usb-camera/blob/main/cmd/res/configuration.yaml)

-    !!! example - "Snippet from configuration.yaml"
-        ```yaml
-        Writable:
-            LogLevel: "INFO"
-            InsecureSecrets:
-              rtspauth:
-                SecretName: rtspauth
-                SecretData:
-                  username: "<user>"
-                  password: "<pass>"
-        ```

-    To use curl commands to set these values, see [here](./supported/device-usb-camera/walkthrough/deployment.md#add-credentials-for-the-rtsp-stream)

-1. You can configure the authentication server to run from a different port by editing the externalAuthenticationURL value in the [Dockerfile](https://github.com/edgexfoundry/device-usb-camera/blob/main/Dockerfile).
-To disable authentication entirely, comment out the externalAuthenticationURL line in the Dockerfile.

-    !!! note
-        You must build a custom image to have these changes take effect.
-See [here](./supported/device-usb-camera/walkthrough/custom-build.md) for more information.

-    !!! example - "externalAuthenticationURL line from the Dockerfile"
-        ```Dockerfile
-        RUN sed -i 's,externalAuthenticationURL:,externalAuthenticationURL: http://localhost:8000/rtspauth,g' rtsp-simple-server.yml
-        ```